 Offered: Spring.

-GEOG 460W - Senior Seminar: Theory and Research (4)

-The evolution of geographic theories and philosophies is examined, along with their application to contemporary research problems.
-This is a Writing in the Discipline (WID) course.

-Prerequisite: Completion of at least 15 credit hours of geography courses.

-Offered: Spring.

 GEOG 463 - Internship in Geography (4-6)

 This internship, normally taken in the senior year, provides on-the-job experience in applied professional geography.
 Normally this involves a negotiated number of hours per week working in either a private firm or public agency.